Public Spaces Designed to Promote Health

 We can learn a lot from the Center for Active Design about creating a work space that supports well-being and encourages us to be active.
 Transformations as simple as adding plants, letting in sunlight and removing litter help create an inviting space.
 Expand on this initiative to include banning smoking and allowing employees to bring their pets to work.
 Company wellness programs can create a social atmosphere centered around leading healthier lives.

-1. Urban Land Institute
+Sources: 1.
+Urban Land Institute